ac-i2i-engineering/Web-Development/backend-django/basic_web_app_with_django/README.md

 python manage.py runserver
 ```

 The app will run on your local host.
-Next, we will get into django models, which allow you to create and use databases.
+Visit the other repositories to learn how to use databases, build sophisticated web apps, and much more!